OpenNebula/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

 - attach/detach_nic
 - vnc connection

-But won't get any benefit from storage related actions since they don't have a valid image in the datastore.
+Containers won't get any benefit from storage related actions since they don't have a valid image in the datastore.
 If you delete the imported container it will become wild again.

 Tuning & Extending
 ==================

-Mutli-hypervisor
+Multi-hypervisor
 ----------------
 Since LXD doesn't require virtualization extensions, it can peacefully coexist alongside KVM or other HVM hypervisor in the same virtualization node.